 - Several patents directed to computer generated spherical panning features associated with computer and console games.
 Case settled on favorable terms for client.

 - Lead trial counsel for a fortune 500 company defending two lawsuits asserting three patents directed to enterprise simulation software and enterprise monitoring software.
 The first lawsuit was dismissed without any payment.
-The second lawsuit was on summary judgement where the court held that the asserted claims were directed to subject matter that is ineligible for patent protection and thus invalid.
+The second lawsuit was on summary judgment where the court held that the asserted claims were directed to subject matter that is ineligible for patent protection and thus invalid.

 - Lead trial counsel for an individual inventor that asserted a patent directed to DOCSIS compliant cable communication systems having load balancing capabilities on behalf of a technology company.
 Obtained favorable settlement on eve of trial after prevailing on all claim construction issues and key pre-trial motions.

-- Asserted a patent directed to mass spectrometers having improved sensitivity against a major competitor’s high end triple-quadrupole mass spectrometer product line.
+- Asserted a patent directed to mass spectrometers having improved sensitivity against a major competitor’s high-end triple-quadrupole mass spectrometer product line.
 Mr. Popovski’s efforts resulted in the fourth largest jury award of 2002 and an injunction prohibiting sales of the infringing products worth hundreds of millions of dollars per year.
 The Federal Circuit affirmed the damages award and entry of the injunction in a per curium decision shortly after oral argument.

 - U.S. Supreme Court